 - Administration application programming interfaces (APIs).
 You can include the DB2 extender APIs in your C language program.
 See "Chapter 16.
-Application Programming Interfaces" on page 269 for reference information on these APIs. - Administration commands.
+Application programming interfaces" on page 265 for reference information on these APIs. - Administration commands.
 You can submit administration commands to the db2ext command-line processor.
 These commands do not run on the DB2 command line.
 See "Chapter 17.
-Administration Commands for the Client" on page 475
+Administration commands for the client" on page 465 for instructions on entering administration commands and for additional reference information.